Liamayyy/team5-capstone/mech-interp/README.md

 # Login Node Installation Requirements

+These steps can be done either on the login node or the cluster node.

+## Setup Mech-Interp Miniconda Enviroment:
 First we will create a conda enviroment to run our code in:
 ```
 module reset &&